PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Experiments

-We ask human annotators on the Amazon Mechanical Turk (AMT) platform to rate the generated plans for 250 randomly sampled goals on three aspects: 1) \texttt{Order}: how well-ordered the plan is (captures sequential correctness), 2) \texttt{Completeness}: how well the plan covers the necessary steps to accomplish the goal (captures semantic completeness), and 3) \texttt{Overall quality}: overall quality and correctness of the plan.
+\textbf{Metrics.}\xspace\xspace Since there may exist many equally valid plans to a goal, we conduct human evaluations for the main results and report automatic metrics such as BLEU \citep{papineni-etal-2002-bleu}, ROUGE \citep{lin-2004-rouge} and BERTScore \citep{berts} in Appendix Table \ref{tab:pl_auto_res}.
+We ask human annotators on the Amazon Mechanical Turk (AMT) platform to rate the generated plans for 250 randomly sampled goals on three aspects: 1) \texttt{Order}: how well-ordered the plan is (captures sequential correctness), 2) \texttt{Coverage}: how well the plan covers the necessary steps to accomplish the goal (captures semantic completeness), and 3) \texttt{Overall quality}: overall quality and correctness of the plan.
 Details of the human evaluation can be found in Appendix \ref{app:human_eval_details} Figure \ref{fig:mturk_task1}.